Getting started¶

 We’ve added the kick action, but we don’t use it anywhere.
 Let’s fix that by performing the kick

 when we bump into a kobold.
-Head over to gamestates/MyGamelevelstate.lua
+Head over to gamestates/gamelevelstate.lua

-is called.
-If the player doesn’t move, we want to check if there’s a valid actor to kick in front of us,
+something that blocked their movement.
+Then, check if there’s a valid actor to kick in front of us

-and then perform the kick action on them:
+(as opposed to another impassable entity), and perform the kick action on them:

 if self.level:canPerform(move) then